comexpertise/PuPHPet-config-lamp-webdev/README.md

-A web development environnement with PuPHPet
+A web development environment with PuPHPet
 ==========================

 That PuPHPet configuration file is usefull for simply start a web development environment with debugging tools under a LAMP architecture (Linux/Apache/MySQL/PHP) using Vagrant.

-The finaly generated box provide all packages and Apache/PHP/Ruby/Pear/PECL modules what you need in major cases for web developpements including debugging tools.
+The finaly generated box provide all packages and Apache/PHP/Ruby/Pear/PECL modules what you need in major cases for web developments including debugging tools.

 Firstly writed and optimized for a Windows platform (specially for sharing web root folder settings), succesfully tested with Windows 8.1x64, VirtualBox 4.3.16 and Vagrant 1.6.5.